Visual Supports

 Best for:

-• Introducing new or unfamiliar situations
+• New or unfamiliar situations

 • Teaching social concepts and expected behaviors

-• Supporting emotional regulation
+• Emotional regulation

 Visual Schedules